10 Things You Should Always Bring to a Job Interview

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 I’ve been lucky enough to land dozens of job interviews in my lifetime.
 Through my interview experience, I’ve learned that preparation is the key to success.
-By preparing for each and every interview I’ve had, I’ve secured internships, full-time jobs, and freelance gigs.
+By preparing for every interview I’ve had, I’ve secured internships, full-time jobs, and freelance gigs.

 One of the best ways to prepare for a job interview is to bring the right things.
 Showing up prepared will impress the interviewer and make you stand out from other candidates.

 Once you figure out what you’re going to wear, it’s time to think about what to bring to a job interview.